 As per a study published by the National Library of Medicine, maintaining contact with an ex-partner can lead to “greater emotional distress”.
 Another study points out that a “higher frequency of contact following a breakup was associated with declines in life satisfaction”.

-When I asked Ridhi.
-“I though he was the love of my life.
-How can I move on from this emptiness?”
-She answered, “Distancing yourself from your ex is an effective coping mechanism using which you can train your brain to forget someone.
+When you’re lying in bed at 3 AM, thinking “I thought he was the love of my life.
+How can I move on from this emptiness?
+All I want is to be with him again, hear his voice one more time”, remember Ridhi’s advice, “Distancing yourself from your ex is an effective coping mechanism using which you can train your brain to forget someone.
 The sooner you comprehend the unlove someone psychology, the easier it gets to go back to normalcy, the place where you belong as someone who has moved on.”

 And while we’re talking about distance, please block your ex on social media too.
 The virtual world is not a loophole to contact them.
 You should not reply to their stories in an attempt to start midnight conversations either.
 Just take a vow to keep a distance when you’re trying so hard to move on from someone you thought was the love of your life.